 Each scholarship covers the program’s full tuition fees and will also cover the costs of airfares from any capital city in Australia or New Zealand to attend the mandatory ‘intensives’ in Brisbane.

-For further information please download the syllabus and read our FAQs page linked below.
+For further information, download the program syllabus or read our FAQs page.

-You’ve read the syllabus, reviewed the FAQs – before you apply and you’re ready to join us for the Master of Integrated Water Management Program.
+You’ve read the syllabus, reviewed the FAQs and you’re ready to join us for the Master of Integrated Water Management program.

-When you enrol through Griffith University you will need to create an account, and follow the instructions on screen.
+When you apply through Griffith University you will need to create an account, and follow the instructions on screen.
 You can save an incomplete application and return later.

 Please upload copies of academic transcripts, award certificates and translations when required.
 If you are an international student you will also need to upload a proof of English Language Proficiency during the application process.

-Ready to enrol but have a question not answered in our FAQs
+If you’re ready to apply but have a question that’s not answered in our FAQs, contact our Education Team.

 Below you will find answers to our most frequently asked questions.
-Detailed information on the IWC Master of Integrated Water Management program, structure and delivery can be found in the program syllabus and brochure.
+Detailed information on the IWC Master of Integrated Water Management program, structure and delivery can be found in the program syllabus.

 Please note that the entry requirements for admission into the MIWM program at Griffith University are slightly different than the IWC Masters Scholarships eligibility requirements.